Call +44 20 3662 6586 or +44 7900 882371

 · Gas fires and gas fires with back boiler installations

-Removal and management of asbestos is regulated by the government and asbestos surveyors and removal contractors are required to be licenced.
-Disposal of asbestos waste is also licenced, and both the removal and testing can be expensive.
+Removal and management of asbestos is regulated by the government, and asbestos surveyors and removal contractors must be licenced.
+Disposal of asbestos waste is licenced, and both the removal and testing can be expensive.

-Often these are the highest and most exposed external elements of a domestic property and will be subject to extremes of temperature, wind, and rain and as most are no longer working chimneys, will bear the legacy of decades of internal exposure to combustion gases and heat from open solid fuel fires.
-This latter aspect affects the chemistry of the materials used to construct the chimney and there are often reactions between chemicals in the smoke, ash and mortar bricks that lead to defects that are not always visible externally to the untrained eye.
+Chimney stacks and flues are often the highest and most exposed external elements of a domestic property and will be subject to extremes of temperature, wind, and rain As most are no longer working, chimneys will bear the legacy of decades of internal exposure to combustion gases and heat from open solid fuel fires.
+This latter aspect affects the chemistry of the materials used to construct the chimney, and there are often reactions between chemicals in the smoke, ash, and mortar bricks.
+This can lead to defects that are not always visible externally to the untrained eye.

 Chimneys are often also not easily or safely accessible for routine maintenance and are often therefore neglected especially at the intersection of roof and chimney weathering details.

-The orientation and position of flues are safety critical in terms of carbon monoxide poisoning and fire prevention.
-Changes to regulations have not always been complied with especially in properties where there has been a long-time occupant that is now moving on.
+The orientation and position of flues are safety-critical in terms of carbon monoxide poisoning and fire prevention.
+Changes to regulations have not always been complied with, especially in properties where there has been a long-time occupant, That has now moved on.

-Cracks and movement to property is fairly common, and has a variety of causes, these can include subsidence, heave, thermal movement, lateral movement and overloading of the structure.
+Cracks and movement to property are fairly common and have a variety of causes, these can include subsidence, heave, thermal movement, lateral movement, and overloading of the structure.

 Subsidence

-Foundations to walls and columns can be affected by localised subsidence of the soil.
-This leads to the foundation moving downwards and in some
+Foundations of walls and columns can be affected by localised subsidence of the soil.
+This leads to the foundation moving downwards and in some cases outwards.

 · soil instability